performant-software/Neatline/map-tab-importing-svg.md

 Using **[Inkscape][inkscape]**:

-  1. Before saving, if you have any text elements in the document, first convert them to raw path elements by selecting them and entering Ctrl+Shift+C (see the [documentation][inkscape-docs] for more inforation.)
+  1. Before saving, if you have any text elements in the document, first convert them to raw path elements by selecting them and entering Ctrl+Shift+C (see the [documentation][inkscape-docs] for more information.)

   2. Click **File** > **Save As**.